 Pump up your dog’s food with these frozen dog food toppers.
 They have a healthy dose of fruits and veggies — only ones that are safe for pups, of course, like:

-Throw it all in a food processor, freeze in an ice cube mold and voila!
+Throw it all in a food processor or blender, freeze in an ice cube mold and voila!

 Dog food toppers can be given as a treat or simply added to their bowl of food to enhance the taste and nutrition of their meal.

 And speaking of pumpkin, you should also try these frozen pumpkin dog treats made with pumpkin, yogurt, banana, and a bit of honey.

 Using canned pumpkin makes this homemade dog treat recipe a breeze!